Jasper McLevy: McLevy and the Socialists

 As early as 1936, left-wing socialists, such as party leader Norman Thomas, accused McLevy, a member of the Old Guard, of paying only "lip service" to socialism.
 Ultimately, those disagreements led to McLevy taking the Connecticut Socialists out of the National Party briefly in 1938 and permanently in 1950.

 McLevy was a member of the conservative wing of the Socialist Party.
 He was a member of the Provisional Executive Committee of the Committee for the Preservation of the Socialist Party, established in 1934 in response to the defeat of the Old Guard faction at the 1934 Convention of the Socialist Party in Detroit.
 When that faction lost in its bid to defeat the radical Declaration of Principles adopted in Detroit in referendum balloting of the SP's rank and file, the more conservative Party members broke away to form the Social Democratic Federation.
 McLevy joined them and disaffiliated his state party from the national Socialists.
 This caused friction between McLevy and other local Socialists who stayed with the party, including journalist Devere Allen, a close associate of party leader Norman Thomas, and state representative Jack Bergen.

 Death and legacy

 McLevy died on November 20, 1962.

 His papers are archived at the University of Bridgeport.

 McLevy is remembered today as perhaps Bridgeport's second-most famous mayor (the first being P. T. Barnum).
 McLevy Hall and McLevy Green between Broad and Main Street at State Street are both named for Jasper McLevy.

+In 1953 August Claessens, a close ally of McLevy and fellow member of the Social Democratic Federation, described the career and personality of Jasper McLevy as such in his book "Didn't We Have Fun!":